Bamboo (elephant)

-Bamboo was an Asian elephant who resided at the Woodland Park Zoo in Seattle, Washington prior to being moved to the Oklahoma City Zoo in 2015.
+Bamboo (November 1966 – November 15, 2022) was an Asian elephant who resided at the Woodland Park Zoo in Seattle, Washington prior to being moved to the Oklahoma City Zoo in 2015.
 She was at the center of controversy for several years.
 Her reputation as a troubled elephant, allegedly due to past abuse and an inadequate life at the Zoo, caused animal rights activists such as Friends of Woodland Park Zoo Elephants to fight for the release of the Zoo's elephants to a sanctuary.
 According to the Zoo's website, Bamboo weighed 8,800 pounds and was the most inquisitive of its three elephants.
+Bamboo was euthanized in 2022.

 Early years

 Bamboo was born in Thailand in November 1966 and was captured from the wild as a very young calf.
 She was imported into the United States and arrived at the Woodland Park Zoo in Seattle, Washington, on June 1, 1967.
 She lived at the Children's Zoo in the Family Farm before moving to the old Elephant House.
 Former Director of the Zoo, David Hancocks, recalled that Bamboo was once a playful, trustworthy, and cooperative elephant who could be walked on Zoo grounds and use the entire park as her playground.
 According to Hancocks, who left the Zoo in 1984, harsh management methods such as discipline and overnight chaining were reintroduced after his departure.
 As a result, Bamboo earned a reputation as a dangerous and "difficult" elephant.